Lawrence Kohlberg: Career

+In 1978, Kohlberg invited Katz to participate in the conference of Law in a Free Society, which led to the research published in 1980 "Moral Education and Law-Related Education".

 Stages of moral development

 In his unpublished 1958 dissertation, Kohlberg described what are now known as Kohlberg's stages of moral development.
 These stages are planes of moral adequacy conceived to explain the development of moral reasoning.
 Created while studying psychology at the University of Chicago, the theory was inspired by the work of Jean Piaget and a fascination with children's reactions to moral dilemmas.
 Kohlberg proposed a form of "Socratic" moral education and reaffirmed John Dewey's idea that development should be the aim of education.
 He also outlined how educators can influence moral development without indoctrination and how public school can be engaged in moral education consistent with the United States Constitution.

 Kohlberg's approach begins with the assumption that humans are intrinsically motivated to explore and become competent at functioning in their environments.
 In social development, this leads us to imitate role models we perceive as competent and to look to them for validation.
 Thus our earliest childhood references on the rightness of our and others' actions are adult role models with whom we are in regular contact.
 Kohlberg also held that there are common patterns of social life, observed in universally occurring social institutions, such as families, peer groups, structures, and procedures for clan or society decision-making, and cooperative work for mutual defense and sustenance.
 Endeavoring to become competent participants in such institutions, humans in all cultures exhibit similar actions and thoughts concerning the relations of self, others, and the social world.
-Furthermore, the more one is prompted to imagine how others experience things and imaginatively take their roles, the more quickly one learns to function well in cooperative human interactions.
+Furthermore, the more one is prompted to have empathy for the other person, the more quickly one learns to function well in cooperative human interactions.